Himasnhu-AT/Himasnhu-AT/README.md

 # 💫 About Me:
 🔭 I'm building OpenEdu, floe.dev

-Some of my notable projects include:
+🎋 Some of my notable projects include:

+- `Rest`:
+  Jest like testing library superpowered with rust

-- Ruschain:
+- `Ruschain`:
   Rust-based experimental 2-layered blockchain.

-- ShinchanJS:
+- `ShinchanJS`:
   Toy language written in TypeScript for code interpretation and conversion into TypeScript for execution.
 Future plans include converting it to Assembly.

-🎋 working on Rest (rust based npm testing library), ShinchanJS (toy programming language), RusChain (Rust based 2-layer blockchain implementation)
+- `gitclient`:
+  Git UI built with using `TAURI` using Rust and NextJS.
+Alternative to Github Desktop

+- `ruscode`:
+  VS Code alternative written in RUST

 🤝 If you have any project, count me in